blairun/AirRally/README.md

 # AirRally

-AirRally is a motion-controlled table tennis game that turns your phone into a paddle.
+AirRally is a motion-controlled table tennis game that turns your Android phone into a paddle.
 Connect with nearby friends over Bluetooth and swing your devices to rally an invisible ball back and forth with each other.

 ## Features